 OpenType fonts end with an .otf extension.
 Opentype fonts were created in the 1990’s by Adobe and Microsoft.
 Opentype fonts extend the amount of characters available (each font can hold up to 65,000!), and supports additional features like ligatures, small caps, alternate characters, swashes, and more.

 TrueType fonts end in a .ttf extension.
 TrueType fonts were created in the 1980’s by Apple and Microsoft, as a solution to fonts that would work universally between the two different operating systems and with most printers.

 OpenType Font Features

-Ligatures: Two or more letters that are connected.
+Ligatures are two or more letters that are connected.

 All letters are rendered in capital letters, with intentional capital letters appearing larger than the rest.

-Swashes: Leading and trailing decorative elements.
+Swashes are leading and trailing decorative elements.

 The example below shows several examples of swashes at the beginning and end of words.

 Alternates are more than one style of a letter are available in the font.
 Some alternates are swashes.